-Assume 0.1% of the runtime of a program is not parallelizable.
-This program is supposed to run on the Tianhe-2 supercomputer, which consists of 3,120,000 cores.
-Under the assumption that the program runs at the same speed on all of those cores, and there are no additional overheads, what is the parallel speedup on 30, 30,000 and 3,000,000 cores?
+Assume 1% of the runtime of a program is not parallelizable.
+This program is run on 61 cores of a Intel Xeon Phi.
+Under the assumption that the program runs at the same speed on all of those cores, and there are no additional overheads, what is the parallel speedup?